-The total capital budget for 2024 is \$842.7 million and the five-year Capital Improvement Program is \$5.6 billion, which reflects the Port's continuing commitment to promoting regional economic vitality through the investment in the development, expansion, and renewal of Port facilities in support of the strategies and objectives outlined in the Port's Century Agenda and five-year plan for each division.
+The total capital budget for 2024 is \$842.7 million and the five-year Capital Improvement Program is \$5.6 billion.
+This reflects the Port's continuing commitment in promoting regional economic vitality through investments in the development, expansion, and renewal of Port facilities to support the strategies and objectives outlined in the Port's Century Agenda and five-year plan for each division.